-Professional Development:
+Professional Development (PD):

 It is our goal to provide exemplary teaching to every child, every day, and to ensure that all unduplicated pupils are engaged and supported in learning.
-This past year, our professional development program supported teachers in delivering effective first-year implementation of our new science curriculum for kindergarten through grade 8 and our new language arts curriculum for grades 7 and 8.
-Both of these curricula have resources for integrated ELD, which was a focus of the PD.
+This past year, our professional development program supported teachers in delivering effective second-year implementation of our new science curriculum for kindergarten through grade

+8 and our new language arts curriculum for grades 7 and 8.
+Both of these curricula have resources for integrated English Language Development (ELD), which was a focus of the PD.
 Data from principals' observations of science and language arts instruction and teacher feedback on PD surveys reassure us that we are on the right path.
+In addition, our PD for Professional Learning Communities (PLC) in the middle school helped each department to develop grade level aligned curriculum maps.
+Our elementary schools had the special opportunity to be a part of a national grant, Engaging California English Learners Through the Arts (ECELA), that provided hands-on ELD strategies with the theme of "See, Wonder, Think" that has been integrated into every lesson.
 Initial results from our spring summative ELPAC show a large number of students scoring at the proficient level, and we believe that the implementation of integrated ELD with these new curricula was part of that success.

-Specialized training and mentorship for our new teachers through the Induction program was also a success, as we see that the reading and math achievement and growth on our local assessments in the classrooms taught by teachers in the induction program were close to on par with the achievement in the classrooms of more experienced teachers.
-We will continue to fund professional development days and Induction to build upon these successes.
+Specialized training and mentorship for our new teachers through the Induction/Beginning Teacher Support program was also a success, as we see that the reading and math achievement and growth on our local assessments in the classrooms taught by teachers in the induction program were close to on par with the achievement in the classrooms of more experienced teachers.
+We will continue to fund professional development days and the beginning teacher induction program to build upon these successes.

-The final success of note was that our middle school was named a 2022 Pivotal Practices Awardee for its development of professional learning communities.
+The final two successes of note was that our Muscatel Middle School was named a 2022 Pivotal Practices Awardee for its development of professional learning communities.
 The teachers worked to develop common formative assessments to ensure that all students received instruction aligned to the same standards and used a process of shared analysis to discuss best practices.
+Janson Elementary School was named a California Distinguished School in 2023.